wp-plugins/livepress/readme.txt

 *   Limit the number of users shown
 *   Change the sort order of users or show in random order
 *   Adjust the size of user avatars
+*   Show users from the current blog, all blogs or a selection of blogs (on WPMU)
+*   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental).

+All features available in the widget are also available using a shortcode which means you can insert avatar lists whereever you want!

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.